LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 According to Wolfgang R. Nitz in 2016, just *13.4%* of actively used (+mri) systems are low-field (+mri) (*66.6% 1.5T systems, 20% 3.0 T system, 14.4% low field with <0.5T*). [@NK16]

 Within the research domain, various implementations have emerged.
-An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous *27cm* diameter Bore Halbach Array magnet" [@OTW19] in 2019.This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OTW21].
+An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking three-dimensional (+mri) in a homogeneous *27cm* diameter Bore Halbach Array magnet [@OTW19] in 2019.This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OTW21].
 In 2023, de Vos, Remis and Webb published a summary of the design of a point-of-care Halbach array low-field (+mri) system [@DRW23].

-Within the research domain, various implementations came up.
-An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri) in a homogeneous 27cm diameter Bore Halbach Array magnet" [@OTW19] in 2019.
-This innovative setup is subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OTW21].
-In 2023, de Vos, Remis and Webb published a summary of the design of a point-of-care Halbach array low-field (+mri) system [@DRW23].

-The Halbach magnet incorporated in this system boasts a *27cm* diameter, a *B0* field strength of 50.4mT, and an impressive homogeneity of *2400 (+ppm)* over a *20cm* diameter using smaller magnets ($12 x 12 x 12 mm^3$).
-This exceptional homogeneity enables the utilization of coil-based gradients for spatial encoding, significantly enhancing the flexibility of image acquisition.

 The Halbach magnet incorporated in this system boasts a *27cm* diameter, a *B0* field strength of *50.4 mT*, and an impressive homogeneity of *2400 (+ppm)* over a *20cm* diameter using smaller magnets ($12 x 12 x 12 mm^3$).
 This exceptional homogeneity enables the utilization of coil-based gradients for spatial encoding, significantly enhancing the flexibility of image acquisition.

-To further refine the magnet's homogeneity, optimisation techniques are employed by adjusting the radius of the Halbach ring along the length of the magnet.
+To further refine the magnets homogeneity, optimisation techniques are employed by adjusting the radius of the Halbach ring along the length of the magnet.
 The deliberate choice of smaller magnets, as opposed to other Halbach designs, serves to compensate for inherent manufacturing imperfections in each individual magnet.
 This strategic decision not only mitigates structural demands on the magnet housing in terms of strength and weight but also augments safety throughout the construction process.

 **Magnet Characterisation**